Randy Kraft: Subsequent murders

 Six weeks after the murder of Moore, on February 6, 1973, the body of an unidentified male, estimated to be between 17 and 25 years old, was found alongside the Terminal Island Freeway in Wilmington.
 This victim had been strangled with a ligature and also had a sock inserted in his rectum.
 Two months later, on April 14, the body of 17-year-old Kevin Clark Bailey was found beside a road in Huntington Beach.
 Bailey had been emasculated and sodomized prior to his murder.
 By July 28, a further two victims had been murdered: an unidentified youth whose dismembered body was found in Wilmington on April 22, and a 20-year-old named Ronnie Gene Wiebe, whose strangled body was discarded beside an on-ramp of the 405 Freeway on July 30, two days after he had disappeared.
-Welt marks on Wiebe's wrists and ankles suggested he had been bound and suspended from a device before his murder.